-Mr. Griffin was retained by a young man after he was arrested and charged with four felonies, including battery causing great bodily injury and assault with a deadly weapon.
+A young man retained San Diego assault & battery attorney Mr. Griffin after he was arrested and charged with four felonies, including battery causing great bodily injury and assault with a deadly weapon.

 The client was with some friends at Mission Beach when a random man walked over to his group.
-The man punched the client’s friend in the face, and then grabbed the chain off his neck.
+The man punched the client’s friend in the face and then grabbed the chain off his neck.
 Several members of the group grabbed the man and proceeded to beat him up.
-The eye witnesses interviewed by police only saw the retaliation, they did not see the man walk up and steal the chain.
-The “victim” ended up spending several days in the hospital and my client along with two of his friends were arrested and charged with multiple strike felonies that carried up to 7 years in state prison.
+The eyewitnesses interviewed by the police only saw the retaliation; they did not see the man walk up and steal the chain.
+The “victim” ended up spending several days in the hospital.
+The client, along with two of his friends, was arrested and charged with multiple strike felonies that carried up to 7 years in state prison.

 - Penal Code 245 (a)(1) – Assault with a Deadly Weapon